October 1, 2024

 • Avoid walking alone or walking near vacant lots, alleys, construction sites, and wooded areas.
 Contact the Security Services Department for a Safe Walk when walking alone on campus.

-• Carry a cell phone, whistle or a personal alarm to alert people that you need help.
-Remember to program your cell phone with the Security Services Department’s phone number 253.879.3311
+• Carry a cell phone, whistle, or a personal alarm to alert people that you need help.
+Remember to program your cell phone with the Security Services phone number 253.879.3311

 • Try to park in an area that will be well-lit and heavily traveled when you return.

-• If you choose to drink, drink legally and responsibly.
+• If you choose to drink alcohol, drink legally and responsibly.
 Remember that your ability to respond is diminished by over-consumption of alcohol.

-• Stay alert at all times and call the Security Services Department immediately to report suspicious activity.
+• Stay alert at all times and call Security Services immediately to report suspicious activity.

 • When driving, be aware of pedestrians and bicyclists and yield to them when required by law.